AFP-Medialab/twint-wrapper/Readme.md

-# Twitter Gateway
+# Twint Wrapper

-Twitter Gateway is a java Spring Boot application that expose operations in front of Twitter scraping tool.
+Twint Wrapper is a java Spring Boot application that expose operations in front of [Twint](https://github.com/twintproject/twint) scraping tool.

-Supported scraping tool is [Twint](https://github.com/twintproject/twint)

 This tool supported following operations: